 So, how do you become an extreme couponer?

-Each week we provide a free matchup of all the deals for the following stores:
+Each week we provide a free matchup of all the deals at Kroger each week:

 Also, it is all about Brands and Product Size.
 You want to use your coupons on the smallest size allowable based on the wording of your coupon.
 This is the product size that will normally net free or near free.
 This is a big change for many of you.
 Also, you can not be brand loyal if you want to get in on the rock bottom deals.
 Check out our post on Brands and Product Size for more information.